 HL7 Belgium Patient Care

-This page is part of the eHealth FHIR Patient Care Profiles for Belgium (v1.0.0: Release) based on FHIR (HL7® FHIR® Standard) R4.
-This is the current published version.
+This page is part of the HL7 BE Patient-care IG (v1.1.0: STU 1) based on FHIR (HL7® FHIR® Standard) R4.
+No current official version has been published yet.
 For a full list of available versions, see the Directory of published versions

 Resource Profile: BeTask - Detailed Descriptions